 For example, a 2x6 can span around 12' without support which is much lower than the 60' offered by engineered joists.

-For instance, you will only require half the number of engineered I-joists to meet your construction requirements as compared to traditional joists due to their long lengths.
+Additionally, you will only require half the number of engineered I-joists to meet the construction requirements as compared to traditional joists.

 I-joists are also much better at reducing floor bouncing or sagging compared to lumber joists.